sparkfun/SparkFun_Buck_Regulator_AP63357DV-7/docs/hardware_overview.md

 * As a high-voltage pin, users can also connect the `EN` pin to `VIN` to automatically start up the device.
 * Users can also configure the `EN` pin to set the [UVLO](#undervoltage-lockout "Undervoltage Lockout") threshold.

+!!! info "Default Configuration"
+	On our boards, the `EN` pin to set the [UVLO](#undervoltage-lockout "Undervoltage Lockout") threshold.
+Therefore, the power output from the board is enabled by default.

 <center>
 <table class="pdf">
 	<tr>